What Can You Do If Your Photo Is Sticking To Glass?

-but if your lucky you may be able to remove a photo stuck to glass if they are still wet.
+But if your lucky you may be able to remove a photo stuck to glass if they are still wet.

-The important thing is do not let the photos dry out.
+So we must remember do not let the photos dry out.

 Now remove your photographs from the water, one at a time.